coleygroup/coleygroup.github.io/README.md

 - WIP: The carousel highlighting recent work still needs to be refactored to be easily editable with `.yml` files.
 For now, they are manually declared in `_includes/carousel.html` with pictures in `image/carouselpic`)

 ### Adding publications
-Instructions for adding publications and a template are at the top of the (`_data/publications.yml`).
-However, here is a short outline for creating a citation to look like:
+Some instructions for adding publications and a template are at the top of the (`_data/publications.yml`) file for your convenience.
+The main format for a citation is as follows:
 - Author list.
 Linked Title. *Journal*.
 Volume(Issue), Pages.
 (Year) DOI/preprint: DOI/preprint_ID.

 The minimum required fields are: `title`, `authors`, `journal`, `year`, `url`, `themes`.